eero-lehtinen/matchmaking-server-rust/README.md

 sudo systemctl start coturn
 ```

-Actually I use the server in `stun-only` mode, because I don't want use TURN.
+I use the server in `stun-only` mode, because I don't want use TURN.